- Act Now

 Juan is one of these people.
 His son José was born with a cleft lip.
 Juan’s wife abandoned the child when she saw him, leaving Juan to care for his son alone.
 Because his wife will no longer let them live at their house, he and his son live in a grain storage container on her family’s property.
-He works hard harvesting crops, and receives no more than $4-5 a day.
+He works hard harvesting crops, and receives no more than $4 to $5 per day.
 When these months end, he is mostly out of work for the rest of the year.

-Don Alex and his family help Juan and his son with transportation, food and accommodations if he needs to come to the city.
+Don Alex and his family helped Juan and his son with transportation, food and accommodations.
 They take care of him, as they do with all the patients and parents they’ve found.

-It is now the early morning of medical evaluations, and the line of patients and parents is growing longer.
-More than 300 patients are expected to arrive.
+It was the early on the morning of medical evaluations, and the line of patients and parents was growing longer.
+More than 300 patients arrived seeking care for their cleft conditions.